SSCHAcode/sschacode.github.io/download.md

 # 2. Installing without Anaconda

-If you do not have anaconda to handle your dependencies you need to manually compile the code.
+If you do not have anaconda to handle your dependencies, you need to compile the code manually.

-Most of the codes require a fortran or C compiler and MPI configured.
-Here we install all the requirements to properly setup the SSCHA code.
-To properly compile and install the SSCHA code, you need a fortran compiler and LAPACK/BLAS available.
+You need a FORTRAN and C compiler with MPI configured.
+Here, we install all the requirements to properly set up the SSCHA code.
+To properly compile and install the SSCHA code, you need a FORTRAN compiler and LAPACK/BLAS available.

 On Debian-based Linux distribution, all the software required is installed with (Tested on Quantum Mobile and ubuntu 20.04):
 ```
 sudo apt update
 sudo apt install libblas-dev liblapack-dev liblapacke-dev gfortran openmpi-bin
 ```
-Note that some of the names of the libraries may change slightly in different linux versions or on MacOS.
+Note that some of the names of the libraries may change slightly in different Linux versions or on MacOS.

 ## Python installation

-Up to version 1.4 of SSCHA, it supports only python <= 3.10.
-If you are using the default python in the system, make sure to have installed the development header files.
-On ubuntu, they can be installed with:
+Up to version 1.4 of SSCHA, it supports only python <= 3.11.
+If you are using the default Python in the system, install the development header files.
+On Ubuntu, they can be installed with:

 ```
 sudo apt install python-dev
 ```

-If you use anaconda, they are automatically installed.
+If you use Anaconda or Micromamba, they are automatically installed.

 ## Prerequisites